nion068/termix/README.md

 &nbsp;
 ![Nuget](https://img.shields.io/nuget/v/Termix)

 A modern, high-performance file navigator for your terminal.
-Built with .NET and Spectre.Console, Termix provides a fluid, visually-rich, and flicker-free experience for browsing and managing files directly from the command line.
+Built with .NET and Spectre.Console, Termix provides a fluid, visually-rich, and flicker-free experience for browsing, searching, and managing files directly from the command line.

 ---
 # Demo